 - Wine Certification.
 Somm education and certification used to be solely for the restaurant trade.
 Over the past decade, it has expanded considerably.
 People with this type of certification work in many parts of the wine trade (even winemakers!).

 You can check out our full guide to becoming a certified sommelier right here: https://somm.us/become-a-sommelier/

 The term is French, so it is gendered.
 Here are the two pronunciations:

 - Sommelière (feminine) is pronounced soh/mə/lyair

-What folks mean when they say they want to be a sommelier.
+What folks mean when they say they want to be a somm

-Most people who want to become a sommelier don’t necessarily want to work at a restaurant.
+Most people who want to become a somm don’t necessarily want to work at a restaurant.
 They want to buy and taste wine for a living.
 While that may seem like a pipe dream, pretty much any job in the trade includes tasting wine.
-And there are many jobs that include buying it, too.
+And many jobs include buying it, too.

-Sommelier certification is a good path into wine trade.
+Wine certification is a good path into the wine trade.
 Can you call yourself a Somm if you don’t work in a restaurant?
 I’d suggest not.
-However, you can proudly identify yourself as having a sommelier certification.
+However, you can proudly identify yourself as having certification.

 Just as important as the certification body is the school you attend.
 Here is a list of accredited wine schools across the United States, along with their rankings:

 Wine Schools of America.
 There are plenty of great schools across the US to consider.